ZenBusiness vs Northwest

 Patrick Ward Patrick Ward Follow Published: Sep 27, 2022

-ZenBusiness and Northwest serve the same SMB (Small to mid-size business) segment; the key difference is that ZenBusiness is much simpler for first-time owners, while Northwest has better custom-tailored packages for experienced users.
-ZenBusiness offers a clearly-defined onboarding flow that helps confused buyers determine the best-match formation type and understand associated compliance services.
-Northwest's layout is a more comprehensive menu of options, making it the better choice for owners who know exactly what they want, and want the option to add-on compliance consulting down the road.
+ZenBusiness and Northwest serve the same SMB (Small to mid-size business) segment; the key difference is that ZenBusiness is much simpler for first-time owners, while Northwest has more custom-tailored packages for experienced users.
+ZenBusiness offers a clearly-defined onboarding flow that helps confused buyers determine the best formation type and understand associated compliance services.
+Northwest's layout is a more comprehensive menu of options, making it the better choice for owners who know exactly what they want — especially if they already have legal counsel and tax advisors on contract.

 Content on this page does not constitute financial advice.
 It is intended for general information purposes only.
 NanoGlobals may be compensated when featuring partner brands.